malferov/malferov/README.md

 ## :technologist: About

-Passionate about technology and enjoying being a DevOps Engineer

-I work on practical problems and business needs
-by means of choosing the right technology,
+Passionate about technology and enjoying being a DevOps Engineer.
+I work on practical problems and business needs by choosing the right technology, or creating new custom software.
-or building and integrating a custom-built software.

 - Can Do
 - Problem solving
 - Software dev/ops practices